ISFED will file a lawsuit over mass dismissals of civil servants, citing political persecution

 AI

-Georgia’s Face Mass Dismissals, ISFED Says.
+Georgia’s Civil Servants Face Mass Dismissals, ISFED Says.

 The International Society for Fair and Democracy (ISFED) is worried about the mass dismissal of more than 50 civil servants Georgia.
-The organization believes that these dismissals are politically motivated and targets people who have spoken out in favor of .
+The organization believes that these dismissals are politically motivated and targets people who have spoken out in favor of integration.

 ISFED thinks that the new law on public service, which was passed in December 2024, is making things worse.
-The group believes that this law gives more power to the party over the , making it harder for civil servants to do their jobs independently.
+The group believes that this law gives more power to the over the , making it harder for civil servants to do their jobs independently.

 Critics are also concerned that this law goes against international labor rules and lets politicians interfere with the civil service.
 This could lead to a breakdown in .